This page is still being written. Please check back from time to time.

 endure to the end in order to be saved.

-- The gospels prophesy a sudden removal of believers from non-believers.
+- The gospels prophesy a sudden separation of believers from non-believers.
 Two will be working together;

 one will be taken and the other left.
 This is clearly to do with the time of the end.
 If everything